Overview

 The primary laws governing the use of electronic signatures in the KSA includes:

-• the Saudi Arabia Cabinet Decision No. 80/1428 on the Approval of The Electronic Transactions Law issued by Royal Decree No. M/8 and dated 26 March 2007 (Electronic Transactions Law) which applies to e-commerce service providers who offer goods/services to customers based in the KSA; and
+- the Saudi Arabia Cabinet Decision No. 80/1428 on the Approval of The Electronic Transactions Law issued by Royal Decree No. M/8 and dated 26 March 2007 as amended by Saudi Arabia Cabinet Decision No. 293/1445 issued on 24 October 2023 (Electronic Transactions Law); and

-• the Saudi Arabia Implementing Regulation No. 1/1429 (Implementing Regulations), issued on 18 March 2008, which provides further detail around the use of electronic signatures in the KSA.
+- the Saudi Arabia Administrative Decision No. 6-8-m/1445 on the Implementing Regulation of the E-Transactions Law (Implementing Regulations), issued on 13 March 2024, which provides further detail around the use of electronic signatures in the KSA.

 Electronic Signatures.